If you wind up your charity, it no longer exists and must stop all operations.

 Other reasons

-For more information about compulsory winding up, check with the Australian Securities and Investments Commission (ASIC) or your state or territory regulator.
+For more information about compulsory winding up, refer to the Australian Securities and Investments Commission (ASIC) or your state or territory regulator.

 How to wind up a charity